Cybersecurity in Construction: Common Threats and How to Prevent Them

 Ransomware Attacks

 How does your company suffer a ransomware attack?
-You guessed it — an employee clicks a malicious link or attachment on a company-connected device.
+You guessed it!
+An employee clicks a malicious link or attachment on a company-connected device.
 Although ransomware links usually appear in phishing emails, they can lurk on websites, in apps and in text messages.

 The hackers then block your access to that data until you shell out money.
 It’s a way of holding your sensitive data hostage — and even if you pay, you may never get the data back.